A Great Place to Live, Work, Play and Invest!

 - Installed new street paving

-- Constructed 10-20 foot wide sidewalks and landscaping
+- Constructed 10 to 20 foot wide sidewalks and landscaping

 - Installed new LED streetlights throughout Downtown and a new traffic signal at Main Street and Division Street